 If you’re reading this, then chances are you either personally identify as something other than the sex assigned to you at birth or you know someone who might.
 It can be confusing to navigate for sure, and our Western culture certainly has done us any favors either.
-Thank goodness that is starting to shift, and we’re here to help in any way we can!
+Thank goodness that is starting to shift, and I’m here to help in any way I can!

 You see, your “gender identity” encompasses so much more than what’s between your legs.
 It’s your own personal experience/ private sense of being a boy/girl, man/woman, and anything in between or neither.
 So, how you choose to identify (e.g., “male or female”) is completely up to you!
 Culture may try and dictate our “gender roles” (i.e., what behaviors, clothing, jobs etc are expected of us depending on if they view us as male or female), however whether or not you choose to abide by them is your own personal choice.

 - Sex is biological.
 It includes our genetic makeup, our hormones, and our body parts, especially our sex and reproductive organs.